Save Time & Money by Implementing GD&T in Your Medical Product Design

 The engineering process allows for some variation, or tolerance, between manufactured parts.
 In coordinate dimensioning, defining those tolerances and measuring them in complex finished parts and products is difficult.

 Medical device designers and engineers are beginning to borrow an advanced way of working from aerospace and other industries where, like the medical industry, safety is a top concern.
 Geometric dimensioning and tolerancing (GD&T) takes a 3D view of components rather than the traditional X-Y coordinate view.
-GD&T is a more accurate way of defining tolerances and allows more efficient manufacturing.
+GD&T is a more accurate way of defining tolerances and allows more efficient manufacturing without necessarily tightening the tolerances.

 Why Medical Product Companies Should Implement GD&T

-At first glance, it may sound like tighter tolerances lead to higher manufacturing costs.
-But in fact, the opposite is true.
-Using GD&T more accurately translates the product design to the manufacturer because it’s focused on function rather than a plot of coordinates.
-It allows designers and engineers to to be very specific in what they demand of manufacturing, but at the same time allows freedom for the manufacturer to use their expertise to do things the best way.
+In fact, the tolerance area can be larger than with traditional rectangular dimensioning and tolerancing.
+GD&T more accurately communicates the product design to the manufacturer.
+It allows designers and engineers to be very specific in what they demand of manufacturing, but at the same time allows freedom for the manufacturer to use their expertise to do things the best way.

 The only higher cost is in training your design and engineering team; everything else is less expensive down the road.

-But the language of GD&T has specific meanings to everyone throughout the process.
-Design intent is baked into the tolerancing choices and the measuring methodology, so the designer’s instructions and expectations of how the finished part is supposed to look and perform are clear to the manufacturer.
-This is especially important if a designer leaves the project; there’s no second-guessing the drawings with GD&T.
+With GD&T, the design intent is baked into the tolerancing choices and the measuring methodology, so the designer’s instructions and expectations of how the finished part is supposed to look and perform are clear to the manufacturer.

 Protection of IP

-Your organization’s most valuable asset is its intellectual property.
+Outside of a company’s employees, its most valuable asset is intellectual property.
 The accuracy of the GD&T methodology captures your innovation in a clear, concrete, and defensible way.
 It ensures that your foundational ideas are recorded precisely.

 Whether you’re making one part or one medical device per second, GD&T provides complete, unambiguous, 3D definition of part geometry to maximize tolerance while still guaranteeing function.
 Designers and engineers can better define feature locations and profiles without tighter specifications.